JavaScript

 };

-4. Write an insert and delete functions which accepts a value to insert/delete (you’ll have to deal with several cases for delete such as when a node has children or not).
-If you need additional resources, check out these two articles on inserting and deleting, or this video with several visual examples.
+4. Write insert(value) and deleteItem(value) functions that insert/delete the given value.
+You’ll have to deal with several cases for delete, such as when a node has children or not.
+If you need additional resources, check out these two articles on inserting and deleting, or this video on BST inserting/removing with several visual examples.

 You may be tempted to implement these methods using the original input array used to build the tree, but it’s important for the efficiency of these operations that you don’t do this.
 If we refer back to the Big O Cheatsheet, we’ll see that binary search trees can insert/delete in O(log n) time, which is a significant performance boost over arrays for the same operations.
-In order to get this added efficiency, your implementation of these methods should traverse the tree and manipulate the nodes and their connections.
+To get this added efficiency, your implementation of these methods should traverse the tree and manipulate the nodes and their connections.

-5. Write a find function which accepts a value and returns the node with the given value.
+5. Write a find(value) function that returns the node with the given value.

-6. Write a levelOrder function which accepts another function as a parameter. levelOrder should traverse the tree in breadth-first level order and provide each node as the argument to the provided function.
-This function can be implemented using either iteration or recursion (try implementing both!).
-The method should return an array of values if no function is given.
-Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (as you saw in the video).
+6. Write a levelOrder(callback) function that accepts a callback function as its parameter. levelOrder should traverse the tree in breadth-first level order and call the callback on each node as it traverses, passing the whole node as an argument, similarly to how Array.prototype.forEach might work for arrays. levelOrder may be implemented using either iteration or recursion (try implementing both!).
+If no callback function is provided, throw an Error reporting that a callback is required.
+Tip: You will want to use an array acting as a queue to keep track of all the child nodes that you have yet to traverse and to add new ones to the list (video on level order traversal).

-7. Write inorder, preorder, and postorder functions that accept a function parameter.
-Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided function given as an argument.
-The functions should return an array of values if no function is given.
+7. Write inOrder(callback), preOrder(callback), and postOrder(callback) functions that also accept a callback as a parameter.
+Each of these functions should traverse the tree in their respective depth-first order and pass each node to the provided callback.
+The functions should throw an Error if no callback is given as an argument, like with levelOrder.

-8. Write a height function which accepts a node and returns its height.
-Height is defined as the number of edges in longest path from a given node to a leaf node.
+8. Write a height(node) function that returns the given node’s height.
+Height is defined as the number of edges in the longest path from a given node to a leaf node.

-9. Write a depth function which accepts a node and returns its depth.
-Depth is defined as the number of edges in path from a given node to the tree’s root node.
+9. Write a depth(node) function that returns the given node’s depth.
+Depth is defined as the number of edges in the path from a given node to the tree’s root node.

 Tie it all together

 1. Create a binary search tree from an array of random numbers < 100.
-You can create a function that returns an array of random numbers every time you call it, if you wish.
+You can create a function that returns an array of random numbers every time you call it if you wish.

 2. Confirm that the tree is balanced by calling isBalanced.